klebgenomics/Kleborate/docs/source/Escherichia_modules.rst

 *E. coli*  LEE MLST outputs
 ++++++++++++++++++++++++++++

-Theutput of the *E. coli* LEE MLST module includes the following columns:
+The output of the *E. coli* LEE MLST module includes the following columns:

 .. list-table::